Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 Type 3 Relationship Killers

-- The Work Affair: Prioritizing career over relationship (commonly cited in divorces)
+- The Work Affair: Prioritizing career over relationship (connection erodes quietly)

 - The Image Management: Curating relationship for social media (exhausts partners)